Coronavirus Information and Resources

 Sibley Memorial Hospital, Cleveland and Woodley Park Village, Northwest Neighbors Village, and Palisades Village are offering three informational webinars for older adults.

 Session 1 September 30, 2020: Get Your Answers from Sibley Medical Experts.
-The recording will be made available.
+The recording is available here.

 Session 2 October 21, 2020: Staying Healthy Doesn’t Just Mean Staying at Home with Dr. Laura Sander, MD, MPH.
 The recording is available here.

 Session 3 November 18, 2020: Building Resilience in the Wake of a Pandemic.
-Please register here.
+The recording is available here.

 Establish a Pet Plan During COVID-19: